Projections, Furstenberg sets, and the $ABC$ sum-product problem: Introduction

 Recently, the authors \cite{OS23} showed that Kaufman's bound \eqref{kaufman} can be improved by a small $\epsilon$ for all $0 < u < \min\{\Hd K,1\}$, but "$\epsilon$" (which depends on $u$ and $\Hd K$) ultimately comes from an application of Theorem \ref{thm:Bourgain-Proj}, so again it is tiny.
 For $\Hd K > 1$, a more quantitative improvement to \eqref{kaufman} is due to Peres and Schlag \cite{MR1749437}.
 Namely, the upper bound in \eqref{kaufman} can be replaced by $\max\{u + 1 - \Hd K,0\}$.
 However, this bound is weaker than \eqref{kaufman} for $\Hd K < 1$.

-Our next result quantifies "$\epsilon$" for general sets and yields the conjectured numerology \eqref{form93} for sets with equal Hausdorff and packing dimension (which include Ahlfors-regular sets). \begin{thm} Let $K \subset \R^{2}$ be an arbitrary set of equal Hausdorff and packing dimension.
-Then \eqref{form93} holds for all $0 \leq u \leq \min\{\Hd K,1\}$.
+Our next result yields the conjectured numerology \eqref{form93} for sets with equal Hausdorff and packing dimension (which include Ahlfors-regular sets). \begin{thm} Let $K \subset \R^{2}$ be an arbitrary set of equal Hausdorff and packing dimension.
+Then \eqref{form93} holds for all $0 \leq u \leq \min\{\Hd K,1\}$. \end{thm}